zero-one-group/geni/docs/kubernetes_azureStorage.md

 # Prerequisits

-az cli
+* az cli
-docker
+* docker
-kubectl
+* kubectl
-azure subscription
+* access to azure subscription with Contributor or Owner role

 # Create resource group in azure